- Home

 - 2

-Get Outdoors This Winter Galloway & Southern Ayrshire
+Get outdoors this winter Galloway & Southern Ayrshire

 Recharge your batteries this winter with a breath of fresh air.
 Discover the 'Home of the Bike' along the Kirkpatrick C2C.
 This on-road route offers 250 miles of uninterrupted views from Stranraer on the west coast to Eyemouth in the east.
 Galloway Cycling Holidays can help you explore – complete with a home-baked cake and nip of whisky included.